Omaraldosh/space-optimization-excel/README.md

 ### 🌟 **Conclusion**
 This project provided actionable insights into space optimization, leading to better resource planning and potentially improving sustainability.
 It also demonstrates how using **Excel** and **Power Query** can streamline data management processes. ⚡

-💬 Feel free to explore the code and visualizations to dive deeper into the world of data-driven space planning! 🌍📊